Crown Vic (film): Production

+Souza wrote the script in ten days.

+In April 2016, Variety announced that Alec Baldwin and Scott Eastwood were slated for the lead roles in Crown Vic, with Joel Souza writing and directing.
+However, in May 2018, the roles were subsequently taken over by Thomas Jane and Luke Kleintank, respectively.

 Despite being set in Los Angeles, the movie was filmed in Buffalo, New York.
-Producer Alec Baldwin told The Hollywood Reporter that he had to miss the opportunity to star in the film.
+Baldwin, who had since served as a producer instead, told The Hollywood Reporter that he had to miss the opportunity to star in the film.

 Release

-The film had its world premiere at the Tribeca Film Festival on April 26, 2019.
+Crown Vic had its world premiere at the Tribeca Film Festival on April 26, 2019.
 It was released in select theaters on November 8, 2019, and on VOD by Screen Media Films on January 7, 2020.

 Reception

 Box office

 Crown Vic grossed $3,868 in one opening theatre in North America against a production budget of $3.6 million.